No roof-mounted solar collectors: Ideal for installations not suitable for traditional solar water heaters.

 Energy Efficient: Energy efficient water heating.
 Solahart Atmos uses less energy than a conventional electric water heater

-Reduced Energy Use: Water heating energy use may be reduced by up to 60% to 64% when replacing an electric water heater.
+Reduced Energy Use: Water heating energy use may be reduced by up to 64% when replacing an electric water heater.
 (2)

 Electric boosting: Electric booster back-up for hot water in very cold conditions for continuous hot water.